gcapes/git-course/05-rebasing.md

 ---
 ## Rebasing

+The first thing to understand about git rebase is that it solves the same problem as git merge.
+Both of these commands are designed to integrate changes from one branch into another branch: they just do it in very different ways.

 ### Rebasing vs merging

 Rebasing may initially seem like merging.
 But in fact what happens behind the